U.S. Department of Transportation

 Coordinating, Developing, and Delivering Highway Transportation Innovations

-The Federal Highway Administration’s (FHWA’s) Advanced Sensing Technology (FAST) NDE Laboratory is a world-class facility for the development and testing of NDE technologies.
-FHWA has recently renovated and upgraded the FAST NDE laboratory to address the growing needs of FHWA and stakeholders with state-of-the-art NDE tools.
+The Federal Highway Administration’s (FHWA’s) Advanced Sensing Technology (FAST) NDE Laboratory is a unique facility for the development and testing of NDE technologies.
+The FAST NDE laboratory works with different offices and programs within FHWA and with other stakeholders to address their growing needs with state-of-the-art NDE tools.
 Some of the technologies researched at the laboratory include: conventional/phased array ultrasonics; conventional/advanced eddy current; acoustic emission; ground penetrating radar; infrared thermography; impact echo; Structural Health Monitoring (SHM) systems; autonomous tools for condition assessment and automated data collection, analysis, interpretation, visualization and data fusion; and both noncontact and remote sensors.

-The laboratory has moved to a 9.4- by 8-meter facility (Figure 1 and Figure 2 ) with new equipment and tools, such as a KUKA robotic arm (KR10-R1100 titan) with a payload of 10 Kg to handle test specimens, multiple NDE equipment, such as a phased array ultrasonic testing system for steel component inspection and ground penetrating radar for concrete inspection (see Equipment page for a complete list).
+The laboratory is outfitted with new equipment and tools, such as a KUKA robotic arm (KR10-R1100 titan) with a payload of 10 Kg to handle test specimens, multiple NDE equipment, such as a phased array ultrasonic testing system for steel component inspection and ground penetrating radar for concrete inspection (see Equipment page for a complete list).

 Figure 1.
 Image.
-Artist’s rendition of the new FAST NDE Laboratory.
+Artist’s rendition of the FAST NDE Laboratory.

-An extensive collection of component specimens is constantly being updated to enhance the NDE program.
+The FAST NDE Laboratory has an extensive collection of component specimens to support the NDE program.
 Component specimens include small sections of highway structures (both in pristine conditions and with known defects) that have been removed from in-service bridges or that are manufactured to represent realistic structural components.
 The collection of component specimens is continually evolving as specimens become available from decommissioned bridges, are purchased from qualified vendors, or are manufactured in the NDE Laboratory.
 A summary of the specimens currently at the NDE Center is described below.